-- Shrubs and groundcovers should be drought tolerant so that they can succeed in harsh site conditions. - At least 50% of all shrubs and groundcovers planted at Valley Lake should be species native to Victoria.
+- Shrubs and groundcovers should be drought tolerant so that they can succeed in harsh site conditions. - At least 50% of all shrubs and groundcovers planted at Valley Lake should be endemic species.

 - Shrubs and groundcovers must be selected from the Valley Lake Planting List.
 (Refer to Appendix 1 Plant Listing). - Species from the 'Valley Lake Weed List' must not be planted.
 (Refer to Appendix 2 Weed List).